xye7ei/repacker/README.md

 ### Objective value representing the bounding

-Supported by this *threaded quad-pointers* data structure, the killer heuristics for this solver is the assessment function `F` guiding installation of each rectangle `r` at potential position `c` during the greedy-installation process:
+Based on the *threaded quad-pointers* data structure, instead of computing the occupancy rate i.e. the bounding box area, an alternative function `F` is proved to be more effective as the objective function.
+Given a rectangle `r` and potential placement of it at coordinate `c`,

 ```
-F(r, c) = B.width + B.height
+F(r, c) = B(r, c).width + B(r, c).height
 ```

-where `B` is the new bounding box induced by the placement `(r, c)`<sup>※</sup>.
+where `B` is the bounding box determined via placing `(r, c)`<sup>※</sup>.

-<sub>※.
-Note the *objective function* to be minimized is `B.area == B.width * B.height`, which is different from `F`.</sub>

-A possible interpretation for the benifit of such assessment `F` is that using `B.area` instead may lead to the rectangle stack to grow like a long band, rather than grow like a square.
-Suppose we have already a "long" bounding box `B` where `B.height` is much greater than `B.width` and we are to install a rectangle `r` with roughly the size `d`, then installing `r` on the short side we get the rough increment of area
+A possible interpretation for `F`'s benefit is that using `B.area` may lead to the rectangle cluster growing like a long band, rather than growing like a box.
+Suppose we have already a "long" bounding box `B` where `B.height` is much greater than `B.width` and we are to place a rectangle `r` with roughly the size `d`, then placing `r` on the short leads to a huge increment of the bounding area, i.e.

 ```
 Δ(B.area) == d * B.height
 ```

-which is much greater than installing on the short side where
+which is much greater than placing on the short side where

 ```
 Δ(B.area) == d * B.width
 ```

-Consequently, following `r`s tend to always be installed on the long side when using `B.area` as the assessment function, so that the increment of objective value can be less.
+As a consequence, following the trend that `r` is always placed along the long side when using `B.area` as the evaluation function, the objective value gradually loses further chance to get improved.

-On the other side, with assessment `F` above, the increment becomes roughly
+In contrast, with `F`, the increment is roughly

 ```
 Δ(F) == d
 ```

-no matter `r` is installed on the short or long side.
-This avoids the "long-band" problem by using `B.area` and provides more spatial choices for rest installations with a square-like rectangle stack.
+no matter `r` is placed on the short side or the long side.
+This helps avoid the "long-stacking" problem effectively and provides more choices for rest placements since the bounding box is stably very close to a rectangle .

-### Ordinal combination of further tie-breakers
+### Including tie-breakers (2ndary objective function)

-Since there may be multiple placements of one rectangle resulting in unchanged bounding value, the second/third objective component may play very important roles.
-For the purpose of *Best-Fit*:
+Since there may be multiple placements of a rectangle resulting in bounding box size unchanged, the secondary objective function plays very important role for breaking the tie.
+Considering the following *Best-Fit*:

 - Any corner corresponds to a "slot" for placing a rectangle.
-The fill-rate of such placement matters - the greater the better;
+The fill-rate of such slot matters - the greater the better, meaning there are less holes in the stack;

-- The absolute coordinate values of placement matters - the closer to the axes the placement happens, the better it is leaving more space for subsequent placements.
+- The absolute coordinate values of placement matters - the closer the placement to the axes, the more space it leaves for subsequent placements.

-There seems no rule-of-thumb to choose potential tie-breakers.
-It may be assumed the choice should be *adaptive to the distribution of given rectangle sizes*, which is yet to be explored systematically.
+There seems to be no rule-of-thumb choosing potential tie-breakers.
+Ideally could be, the choice of tie-breaker is *adaptive to the distribution of given rectangle sizes*, which is yet to be explored systematically.